 - What annual maintenance should I do?
 You should certainly keep your court clean and fill-in any cracks, even ones that are minor so they don’t get bigger.
 As I like to say when it comes to crack maintenance, a millimeter of prevention is worth inches of cure.
 It is recommended that you power wash the court but I only recommend that should you have a lot of dirt and debris from trees surrounding the court.
 This article has some good info here.

 - What colors are available?
 What do you recommend?
-The most popular color, for sure, is some combination of Forest Green with Royal Blue.
+The most popular color, for sure, is some combination of Forest Green with Light Blue (Royal Blue).

 - How much does it cost to resurface?
 I address this in much greater detail in another one of my posts.
 You can find that info in the Tennis Court Real Estate Article.